kyngs/gopay-java-api/Readme.md

 - Migrate to Gradle
 - Publish to a different repository under a different group id (xyz.kyngs.gopay) to prevent conflicts with Maven Central
 - Switch logging to SLF4J (from log4j)
+- Cleanup logging (e.g. log request data and response at DEBUG level, not INFO)

 # Requirements